OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 :::

 2. In the top-right corner of the page, click **FORK**.
-3. Provide an **Owner and repository name**, e.g. **OctoPetShop**.
+3. Provide an **Owner and repository name**, for example `OctoPetShop`.
 4. Keep the **Copy the master branch only** checkbox selected.
 5. Click **CREATE FORK**.
 6. Wait for the process to complete (this should only take a few seconds).

-With the prerequisites ready, let’s begin deploying your first application to Kubernetes.
+Now you're ready, let’s begin deploying your first application to Kubernetes.

 ## Log in to Octopus